behave/behave/PROJECT_INFO.rst

 .. hint::

-    The PyPI version of behave has a number of problems that are fixed in the github versions.
-Use the latest stable tag or the "bleeding edge" from Github.
+    The PyPI version is the latest stable version.
+    Otherwise, use the latest stable tag or the "bleeding edge" from Github.

 .. _`github archive`: https://github.com/behave/behave/tags